TharushaDinujaya/Smart-Medibox-Control-System/Hardware Design/README.md

-# Wokwi project

-This is a Wokwi project.
-Please edit this README file and add a description of your project.

-## Usage
+## Virtual Simulation:

+You can run this project virtually using the Wokwi platform online or VS Code extension.

-1. Add parts by clicking the blue "+" button in the diagram editor
+1. Add parts by clicking the blue "+" button in the diagram editor.
-2. Connect parts by dragging wires between them
+2. Connect parts by dragging wires between them.
-3. Click the green play button to start the simulation
+3. Click the green play button to start the simulation.

+## Running Code:

+This project can also be run in Visual Studio Code (VS Code) with appropriate extensions.

+You need to install
+**Adafruit GFX Library**
+**Adafruit SSD1306**
+**DHT11**
+**DHT sensor library for ESPx**
+**NTPClient**
+**PubSubClient**
+**ServoESP32Fix** Libraries before uploading to the ESP32 Micro Controller.
+If you're implementing a physical PCB or prototype, upload the sketch .ino code using the Arduino IDE or another compatible platform.